ABCs of hepatitis: What’s the difference between A, B, C?

 For those who have not already been vaccinated, it should be considered for anyone potentially exposed “within two weeks from their date of consuming anything from the restaurant,” DHEC said in the news release.

-DHEC recommends anyone who ate at the restaurant during the exposure timeframe should contact a doctor or pharmacy about treatment, according to the news release.
+DHEC recommends anyone who ate at the restaurant during the exposure timeframe should also contact a doctor or pharmacy about treatment, according to the news release.

 According to DHEC, “hepatitis A is a contagious liver disease caused by the hepatitis A virus.
 Most people who get hepatitis A feel sick for several weeks, but they usually recover completely and do not have lasting liver damage.”